 Not all parts of the country have these two distinct seasons however and can be great to visit all year round.
 Ultimately the best time to visit depends on exactly where you want to go.

 Costa Rica in the green season

-Tortuguero National Park is popular during this season, as it’s peak nesting season for many species of animals including sea turtles.
+Tortuguero National Park is popular during this season, as it is peak nesting season for many species of animals including sea turtles.
 It’s also a great time to do some of the fun adventure activities on offer in Costa Rica, such as sport fishing, zip lining, and hiking through the rainforest of the Arenal Volcano National Park.

-Best time to spot wildlife
+The best time to spot wildlife in Costa Rica

 Costa Rica is a great place for bird watching throughout the year due to its four major ecozones and numerous microsystems.
 The country is home to more than 900 species of birds (about 10% of the world’s population).
 Many migratory birds also pass through between August and early May.

 Northern birds migrate south through Costa Rica between August and December.
 In the springtime (usually from March to May), you can catch them returning north to breed.

 The Resplendent Quetzal is probably the most famous bird in Costa Rica but tough to catch sight of.
 Scarlet Macaws, Emerald Toucanets, Egrets and Hummingbirds are also big attractions for bird spotters.